By Edward Lucas

 The principal argument against viewing Somalia’s pirate organizations as insurgent groups is that they do not make any political claims within Somalia.
 Instead, pirates seek only financial gain through hijackings and ransom.
 Although it is true that pirate organizations do not seek legitimate political control throughout the Somali state, they do exercise de facto control of key ports, such as Eyl in Puntland.
 This political power has occasionally brought them into armed conflict with the Puntland government, as well as other insurgent groups.
 Somali pirates also attempt to legitimize their actions through claims that they serve as a Somali coast guard.
 With no government force to protect Somalia’s 3025 km coastline for more than two decades, foreign fishing vessels had a veritable open season on the region’s fish stocks prior to the increase in pirate activity.
 Some countries have also purportedly used Somali waters as a dumping ground for toxic waste (‘“Toxic waste” behind Somali piracy’ Al Jazeera 2008).

 While claims to be protecting Somalia’s coastline do have some legitimacy, most pirate attacks are now carried out against merchant vessels hundreds of nautical miles from shore.
 As a result, it is difficult to justify claims that Somali pirates are simply poor fishermen who wish to protect their livelihood against unscrupulous foreign corporations.
+Here you can find the https://parkirpintar.com/best-poker-tables-in-las-vegas/ best online casinos for slots, poker, roulette and much more.
 Rather than these noble motivations, Somali pirates are primarily driven by the opportunity for financial gain.
 In a desperately poor country the opportunity to earn $20,000 or more from a few weeks of work could prove too enticing for many young men to pass up.

 The fact that Somalia pirates only use more noble claims to mask their ulterior motives does not necessarily contradict the notion that they constitute a true insurgent movement.
 Although insurgent groups can often point to high-minded motivations for their actions, many are driven primarily by a desire for monetary gain.
 Scholars, such as Paul Collier, demonstrate a correlation between natural resources and armed conflict.
 Collier further points out that easily “lootable” resources, such as alluvial diamonds and other relatively easily extracted minerals, often spur non-secessionist movements (Collier 2007).
 Rather than seeking to fundamentally reorder the political structure of a state, these forms of insurgent movements are primarily concerned with maintaining control over resource rich regions in order to extract as much wealth as possible.
 Some examples of these groups include the Revolutionary United Front (RUF) in Sierra Leone and the myriad rebel movements in the eastern Democratic Republic of Congo (DRC).
 While most scholarship on the links between resources and insurgencies has focused on natural resources, it is possible to view merchant shipping in the same manner.
 Each vessel that transits the waters off Somalia represents a highly valuable lootable resource.
 In Somalia, as in Sierra Leon and the DRC, the desire to control resources can provide ample incentives for the inception of an insurgency.